 So all of the Doctor Who episodes are connected and follow on from each other.
 Classic Who is split into ‘seasons,’ which can have up to 40+ episodes in them, whereas New Who is split into ‘series,’ which tend to have between 10 and 13 episodes apiece.
 New Who also has Christmas and New Year specials which slot in between the series, and these fit into to the show’s continuity as well.

-At the time of writing, the 14th series of the revival (and the 40th Doctor Who season overall) is currently in production.
+At the time of writing, the 14th series of the revival (and the 40th Doctor Who season overall) has just been broadcast, with the 15th due to a arrive n 2025.

 What are the Doctor Who spin-offs?